mymindishazel/marv-docs/commands.md

 * `-play random` Adds a random song to the queue
 * `-play` If the command call message has audio attachments, it will add them to the queue

 **Note:** Every command above can have the word `next` added before the input.
 This will queue the song in the position after the current track.
-For example, `-play choose next [link/search term]`
+For example, `-play shuffle next [playlist]`

 ### Viewing info about the queue